strapi/documentation/docs/developer-docs/latest/guides/create-a-v4-plugin.md

 );
 ```

-You should be able to see the total number of tasks in your plugin homepage.
-Let's explore in details what's happening.
+You should be able to see the total number of tasks on your plugin homepage.
+Let's explore in detail what's happening.

 ```js
 // admin/src/pages/Homepage/index.js